At Bleasdale School we are fully committed to providing inclusive activities for all our pupils.

 Our older students access the local community and Dallam High School.

 Some of our residential pupils attend local Guide and Scout Groups on a Monday evening.
 They have a fantastic time taking part in the challenges and adventures of Scouts and Guides with their friends.
-Other pupils attend a Youth Club at Morecambe Library on a Wednesday evening organised by the National Autistic Society.
-Once a week we visit Costa Coffee in Lancaster after school as a social experience.
-Our Inclusive After School Club with pupils from Silverdale Primary School takes place weekly.
-During the Autumn term each year we perform at the Lancashire Schools’ Dance Festival at the Guild Hall in Preston.
+Pre-Covid some of our pupils attended a Youth Club at Morecambe Library on a Wednesday evening organised by the National Autistic Society and we have organised other social experiences such as a weekly visit to Costa Coffee in Lancaster after school where students are supported to choose a drink and a snack, using their communication aids where appropriate to order and pay for their choice.
+The pupils accessing the activities on Saturdays often go to the local coffee mornings and join in with village events, such as the Silverdale Arts Trail.

 Early Years have regular inclusion links with Silverdale Primary school.
 Once a week pupils from Early Years attend sessions at Silverdale school.
 These range from PE, art, music and continuous provision.
 The children attend supported 1:1 by a member of staff.
 Once a week a small group of Silverdale Primary children, around 6 pupils, attend Bleasdale School for inclusive activities.